 Shooting on manual doesn’t always mean changing a million camera settings in the field

 This was the mindset I had going into shooting manual.
 There are three main things you can control while in Manual: ISO (the amount of light), shutter speed (how quickly the camera takes a photo), and aperture (how wide open the lens is).
-In reality, when I am shooting Manual, I’m really only occasionally changing one setting: the shutter speed using the top camera wheel.
-The other two settings remain untouched on my trips.
+In reality, when I am shooting Manual, I’m really only mainly changing one setting: the shutter speed using the top camera wheel.
+The other two settings remain almost untouched on my trips.
 This is because I have the ISO set to auto and the aperture as open as it can be (5.6 in my lens’s case).

 Your only setting to manage: the shutter speed